 SaaS lead generation (lead generation for software companies) is all about meeting your potential customers where they are and showing how your software satisfies their needs and solves their problems.

 As SaaS marketers ourselves, we were curious about the best lead generation strategies for software companies.
-We wondered which top strategies are used by other SaaS companies.
+We wondered which top strategies are used by other SaaS companies and companies migrating to a SaaS business model.
 So we ran a survey, and 54 SaaS marketing experts responded with their insights!

 Read on for the top SaaS lead generation strategies, both from the contributing marketers and from our own experience.
 While most of these strategies are tailored to B2B SaaS lead generation, many will also still work even for B2C SaaS companies.